 In 1991, Graham Bergh was riding his bike to his recycling job when he got a flat.
 Being a savvy recycler, he took the inner tube and made a cradle for his stereo speakers.
-For the next three years, he tinkered with repurposing used bike parts, and in 1994 started Resource Revival.
+Three years later, he started his own company focusing on reviving and refashioning spent bike gear.

-"We envision a sustainable future where commerce flourishes in a world powered by renewable energy, and where consumers are conscious of the origin of the food they eat, the energy they consume and the products they buy," says Graham.
-"Buying recycled products 'closes the loop' and helps keep used parts out of landfills."
+"We envision a sustainable future where commerce flourishes in a world powered by renewable energy, and where consumers are conscious of the origin of the food they eat, the energy they consume, and the products they buy," says Graham.